 Subsection (1): mirrors the requirements of Law Standard 12.1.
-Paragraph (d) of this Standard requires a councillor to avoid any conflicts of interest and to comply with any rules of the first nation respecting the avoidance and mitigation of conflicts of interest.
+Paragraph (d) of this Standard requires a councillor to avoid any conflicts of interest and to comply with any rules of the First Nation respecting the avoidance and mitigation of conflicts of interest.

-In the Sample Law the rules for avoiding and mitigating conflicts of interest (and for the additional requirement of disclosure of interests) are attached as Schedule A - Procedures for Avoiding and Mitigating Conflicts of Interest.
+In the Sample Law the rules for avoiding and mitigating conflicts of interest (and for the additional requirement of disclosure of interests) are attached as Schedule - Avoiding and Mitigating Conflicts of Interest.
 The Law Standards do not require these rules to be included in a FAL.
-The FAL could require these rules to be established in a council policy, procedure or direction.
+The FAL could require these rules to be established in First Nation policy and procedure.

-Including the rules for avoiding and mitigating conflicts of interest in the FAL itself has advantages and disadvantages particularly for a first nation that is or intends to become a borrowing member.
-If the rules are included in the FAL, any changes to the rules would require an FMB compliance approval before the changes would come into force (see section 9(3) of the Act).
+Including the rules for avoiding and mitigating conflicts of interest in the FAL itself has advantages and disadvantages particularly for a First Nation that is or intends to become a borrowing member.
+If the rules are included in the FAL, any changes to the rules would require an FMB compliance approval before the changes would come into force (see subsection 9(3) of the Act).
 On the plus side,

-- a requirement for FMB compliance approval before any changes in the FAL come into force may help to avoid manipulation of the rules for inappropriate purposes - first nation members will have the opportunity to be informed of or involved in any changes proposed to the rules in the FAL (See Law Standard 28.2) - any third parties who are keenly interested in the financial stability of the first nation may appreciate seeing these rules set out in the FAL.
+- a requirement for FMB compliance approval before any changes in the FAL come into force may help to avoid manipulation of the rules for inappropriate purposes - First Nation members will have the opportunity to be informed of or involved in any changes proposed to the rules in the FAL (See Law Standard 33.2) - any third parties who are keenly interested in the financial stability of the First Nation may appreciate seeing these rules set out in the FAL.